nozense/obsNotes/README.rst

 The script lets you write to a sqlite database from a cli-menu and your favorite editor.

-First run: (edit settings besfore this!)
+First run: (edit settings before this!)
     - The script will create a folder-structure in the same folder as obsN.py
     - The script will create a sqlite file and add a first entry.